 Organization Talent Review

 The talent review is a comprehensive employee assessment process.
 Each employee completes an Individual Talent Profile which showcases their education, experience, languages spoken, strengths, development needs and career aspirations.
 One by one, each person is discussed in a leadership forum to assess their background, career interests, performance and future potential within the organization.
-High potential employees are identified, low performers are discussed and each employee is considered for their contribution to the company.
+High potential employees are identified, low performers are discussed and each employee is considered for their contribution to the organization.
 Development and succession plans are crafted during this session, while identifying any retention risks, key talents and critical positions within the organization.
 This is a valuable exercise for any progressive employer and acts as a pre-cursor to the performance management process.

 Performance Rating Calibration Exercise